• Warren Alpert Fellow, Stanford

 • BS, Johns Hopkins

-I am a statistician and machine learning scientist developing novel methodology and theory motivated by biomedical and neuroscience applications.
-I am broadly interested in (Bayesian) statistics, (probabilistic) machine learning, and all things graph/network related.
-On the more mathematical front, I am interested in spectral graph theory, convex geometry and concentration of measure.
+I am a statistician and machine learning scientist developing novel methodology and theory motivated by biomedical and econometrics applications.

 Currently, I am the Warren Alpert Fellow in AI and Computational Biology at Stanford, working with Barbara Engelhardt.
 Prior to that, I received my PhD in Statistical Science from Duke, advised by David Dunson.
 I also hold degrees in biomedical engineering and computer science from Johns Hopkins, Yale and Chicago.